karthikjn01/karthik-n/src/pages/about.md

 template: page

 ---
 Born in India, came to the UK when I was 3.
 From the age of 12, I have been developing on a range of platforms.
 Mainly Android, but also on web, Unity and tonnes of other languages/platforms.

+Started finding my feet in terms of designing things, started off with UI/UX and then slowly transitioned into doing art.

 Recently found my passion for photography, and since have been taking photos at every opportunity I get!